-This page describes the Imatest Contrast Resolution chart (available May 2017; supported by Imatest 5.0+), which is designed for the visualization and measurement of contrast separation (the visibility of low contrast objects in larger fields ranging over a wide range of brightness).
-This chart should be of particular interest to the automotive and security industries.
+This page describes the Imatest Contrast Resolution chart (supported by Imatest 5.0+), which is designed for the visualization and measurement of contrast separation (the visibility of low contrast objects in larger fields ranging over a wide range of brightness).
+This chart is of particular interest to the automotive and security industries.
 The design was inspired by a talk by Ulrich Seger of Robert Bosch at AutoSens 2016.
+The chart is compared with other dynamic range measurements in the Dynamic Range page.

 We plan to introduce the chart to relevant standards committees, such as the IEEE P2020 Automotive System Image Quality group, which was initiated at the AutoSens 2016 conference.
-We will describe the chart at AutoSens 2017.
+We described the chart at AutoSens 2017.

 Flare light can be measured from small pure black fields (“black holes” or light traps in reflective charts) in white fields, which usually extend beyond the image boundaries.
 Imatest’s older measurement of veiling glare (which indicates susceptibility to flare) is from the Stepchart module; Imatest 5.0+ has added the ISO 18844 flare measurement to the Uniformity module.
 After the image has been linearized and black level offsets (if any) have been removed, Veiling glare = dark level/white level.